aychen5/personal-site/content/home/about.md

   - Researchers
   - Visitors
 ---
 Hi!
 I am the current [Bright Line Watch](http://brightlinewatch.org/) Fellow and Research Associate at Dartmouth College in the Department of Quantitative Social Science.
 I graduated with a Master's degree in Political Science from McGill University in Montréal, Canada, where I was a member of the [Centre for the Study of Democratic Citizenship](https://csdc-cecd.ca/).
-I like wrestling with social science questions using experimental and quasi-experimental techniques when possible, but also appreciate good quantitative descriptions.
+I like wrestling with social science questions using experimental and quasi-experimental techniques.
 Recently, I have been studying and thinking about the spread of misinformation and online content moderation.